 • Complete Guide To Microphone Frequency Response (With Mic Examples)

 Differences In Polar Patterns

-Polar patterns are more microphone dependent than they are microphone type dependent, so to speak.
-However, there is something to be said about each microphone type and their common/achievable polar patterns.
+Polar patterns are more microphone-dependent than they are microphone-type-dependent, so to speak.
+However, there is something to be said about each microphone type and its common/achievable polar patterns.